han20023/Smart-SNPer/README.md

 # Usage
 Download sequence.fasta, reference genome, GCF_000001405, and Smart-SNPerv3.exe.
 Follow the instructions provided within Smart-SNPerv3.exe for further steps.

+Branch A only needs to download the reference sequence.
+Branch B requires the download of Chrome browser and reference sequence.
+C branches require sequence.fasta, reference genome and GCF_000001405.
+Suggested B branch for personal use.

 During operation, it is important not to blindly use the default genome.
 First, test with a smaller-scale background genome to ensure that the computer configuration can support the execution of Smart-SNPer.
 If the default genome is required, ensure that the computer has at least 32GB of RAM and a CPU with performance superior to the i5-12400F

 # sequence.fasta, reference genome and GCF_000001405